drimpossible/ACM/README.md

 ##### If you discover any bugs in the code please contact me, I will cross-check them with my nightmares.

+## Updates

+* New ordering files using the `upload_date` instead of date from EXIF metadata (more unique timestamps and more faithful to the story), we get this [new order file](https://www.robots.ox.ac.uk/~ameya/meta_images_and_authors.pkl).
+Differerent from order file at [CLDatasets](https://github.com/hammoudhasan/CLDatasets) repo.
+Do not crosscompare.
+* However, no substantial changes observed in trends!
+The label correlation does not go away (slightly increases infact with better ordering, by breaking ties of same timestamps which led to random ordering!)

 ## Citation